Lavertis/extended-euclidean-calculator/README.md

-# Extended_GCD_Calculator
+# Extended GCD calculator
-A website with Extended Euclidean Algorithm GCD Calculator
+A website for extended euclidean algorithm calculation.